-Today Monini is a company in the vanguard in terms of structure, technology and quality control, capable of renewing tradition through a model of responsible company management, both from the environmental, social and ethical points of view.
+Today Monini is a company in the vanguard in terms of structure, technology and guality control, capable of renewing tradition through responsible model of company а management, both from the environmental, social and ethical points of view.
 Monini is particularly attentive to the environment, as evidenced by interventions ranging from the installation of a photovoltaic system at the plant, to the purchase of energy from certified renewable sources to the introduction of recycled glass packaging.
 This policy has led Monini to be the first in Italy among the large oil companies to obtain the Environmental Product Declaration (EPD®) certification.